The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 This type of nutrition provides a part of the nutritional requirements needed daily and complements oral intake.

 Many hospitalized patients receive dextrose or amino acid solutions using this method.

 Total parenteral nutrition

-This type of nutrition provides all the nutritional requirements that are needed on a daily basis.
+This type of nutrition provides all the nutritional requirements that are needed daily.

-Total parenteral nutrition must be performed through a central venous catheter since total parenteral nutrition solutions are concentrated and can cause peripheral vein thrombosis.
+Total parenteral nutrition must be performed through a central venous catheter since complete parenteral nutrition solutions are concentrated and cause peripheral vein thrombosis.